EladxR/MessagingApp/README.md

 # MessagingApp
- Texting app with android studio
+ Texting app with android studio using firebase